postmates/PMHTTP/README.md

 * Add methods `.parseAsImage(scale:)` and `.parseAsImage(scale:using:)` to `HTTPManagerDataRequest` and `HTTPManagerActionRequest`.
 * When a session is reset, cancel any tasks that were created but never resumed.
 * Ensure that the completion block is always deallocated on either the completion queue or on the thread that created the task.
 Previously there was a very subtle race that meant the completion block could deallocate on the `URLSession`'s delegate queue instead.
 This only matters if your completion block captures values whose `deinit` cares about the current thread.
+* Expand dictionaries, arrays, and sets passed as parameters.
+Dictionaries produce keys of the form `"foo[bar]"` and arrays and sets produce keys of the form `"foo[]"`.
+The expansion is recursive.
+The order of values from expanded dictionaries and sets is implementation-defined.

 #### v2.0.1 (2017-01-05)